Farnas2019/codemati_core/README.md

-# Build a REST API with Node.js, Mongoose & TypeScript
+# CODEMATIC TEST REST API with Node.js, Mongoose & TypeScript

 Note: This repository includes the [postman collection for the API](postman_collection.json)